reactjs/react.dev/content/docs/reference-react-component.md

 static getDerivedStateFromProps(props, state)
 ```

 `getDerivedStateFromProps` is invoked right before calling the render method, both on the initial mount and on subsequent updates.
-It should return an object to update the state, or null to update nothing.
+It should return an object to update the state, or null to leave the state unchanged.

 This method exists for [rare use cases](/blog/2018/06/07/you-probably-dont-need-derived-state.html#when-to-use-derived-state) where the state depends on changes in props over time.
 For example, it might be handy for implementing a `<Transition>` component that compares its previous and next children to decide which of them to animate in and out.

 Deriving state leads to verbose code and makes your components difficult to think about.
 [Make sure you're familiar with simpler alternatives:](/blog/2018/06/07/you-probably-dont-need-derived-state.html)

 * If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.